Praveent696/my-resume/rendercv_output/Parveen_Kumar_CV.md

 # Summary

-Experienced software engineer with 8+ years of expertise in .NET Framework, Microservices, Azure, React, and Redux.
-Demonstrated success in architecting scalable solutions, optimizing performance, and delivering robust software products.
+Experienced full-stack software engineer with 9 years of expertise in .NET Framework, Microservices, Azure, React, and Redux.
+Demonstrated success in architectures scalable solutions, optimizing performance, and delivering robust software products.
 Seeking to leverage my extensive experience and technical proficiency in a role that offers opportunities for growth and leadership within a dynamic team environment.
 Passionate about driving innovation, fostering collaboration, and delivering exceptional results that exceed expectations.

 # Technologies